serokell/blog-posts/typed-lambda-calculus/article.md

 $$(\lambda id.\; \ldots (id\;true) \ldots (id\;123) \ldots)\;(\lambda x.\; x),$$

-but type inference in polymorphic lambda calculus is in general undecidable (Wells, 1999).
+but type inference in polymorphic lambda calculus is in general undecidable without explicit type annotations (Wells, 1999).

 To work around that, HM stipulates that polymorphic types can only be inferred for let-bindings, e.g. bindings of the form